blacklabnz/blacklabnz.github.io/content/posts/databricks-secure.md

 At this point our lab has reached the end, hope you enjoyed the extra efforts needed to make your databricks cluster more secure.

-If like the content please leave your comments below, if you fine issues with the content, please also comment below.
+If like the content please leave your comments below, if you find issues with the content, please also comment below.
 Thanks for your time and patience with me !!